-With low market share, they were simple under-performers, or “dogs,” and should be cut immediately.
+Meanwhile, those with low market share were simple underperformers, or “dogs,” and should be cut immediately.

 Using the growth-share matrix, American Standard realized that its pet project was completely unsustainable and had to be sold.
 Fortunately for the company, because small air conditioners was a high-growth industry, it was easy to find a buyer willing to pay a premium.